johnwalkington/scrapingproject/README.md

 ## Report

 ### Goal
-The goal of this project is to learn to scrape data from Craigslist and learn interesting information related to motorcycles.
+The goal of this project is to learn how to scrape data from Craigslist and to discover interesting trends in Texan's taste for motorcycles.

 ### Methodology - Data Scraping
-Once we decided to use Craigslist to scrape data for motorcycle listings, we decided to use BeautifulSoup to parse html codes of various cities in Texas.
-This created a data frame of product names and prices.
-When using BeautifulSoup, we used the pandas and request packages.
-After this, we worked within the data frame to find information for the year it was made and the brand from the product listing name.
-We did this because the product name had a lot of information about the motorcycle already; most of them had the brand, year, and other pertinent information in the product listing itself.
-After this, we used Selenium with the product names to automate search queries; this would loop through the product column to find information like color and odometer.
-When using Selenium, we used the pandas and numpy packages.
-We did this to automate the process and get it all on a dataframe instead of manually searching and clicking on each listing in Craigslist.
+Once we decided to use Craigslist to scrape data for motorcycle listings, we used BeautifulSoup to parse html codes of various cities in Texas.
+This created a data frame of product listings with their respective prices.
+The script also uses Pandas, os, and request.
+After this, we used this data frame to extract information for year and brand using the product listing.

+Once we had this data, we used Selenium and product listings to automate search queries; this loops through the product column to find information like color and odometer.
+We did this to automate the process and export the data to a dataframe rather than manually searching and clicking on each listing in Craigslist.
+The script also uses pandas and numpy packages.

 ### Description of project and findings